 - Workplace, including production facilities or industries (e.g., chrome plating, electronics manufacturing or oil recovery) that use PFAS.

 - Drinking water, typically localized and associated with a specific facility (e.g., manufacturer, landfill, wastewater treatment plant, firefighter training facility).

 - Living organisms, including fish, animals and humans, where PFAS have the ability to build up and persist over time.

 Satelytics has identified a unique spectral fingerprint for PFAS.
-Figure 1 shows a time sequence observation of PFAS signature using spectral analytics.
+Figure 1 shows a time sequence observation of PFAS's signature using spectral analytics.

-The analytics are correlated, Figure 2, to sensors that are currently available on the satellite or other aerial platform able to capture the necessary area of interest.
+The analytics are correlated, in Figure 2, to sensors that are currently available on a satellite or other aerial platform able to capture the necessary area of interest.
 The anatomy of an algorithm identifies the spectral signature for direct light reflectance, also corroborating elements and even surrogates for continuous improvement in accuracy and quantification.
-The software and science analytics are correlated to ground samples which are measured by an independent laboratory.
+The software and science analytics are correlated to ground samples, which are measured by an independent laboratory.

 For more information, contact David Dunham, firstname.lastname@example.org, (o) (419) 728 0060 extension #101, (c) (701) 213 0294.